 - Enter the following commands in the command prompt and wait until all of the scans are complete.
 Do note that this might consume some time as all your system files are being checked.

-Note: If after the following methods you are receiving the error message “Automatic Repair couldn’t repair your PC”, refer to our article on how to Automatic Repair couldn’t repair your PC
+Note: After the following methods you might be receiving the error message “Automatic Repair couldn’t repair your PC”.

 If all the above solutions don’t work, you can boot into safe mode, copy all your existing data, and reinstall your Windows 10.